Plugin Development¶

 About the main method

-The main method is added only for convenience.
+method is added only for convenience.
 This way, you can launch Chunky with this plugin enabled directly from within your IDE, which is also useful for attaching a debugger.
-When loading a plugin from a JAR, Chunky will create an instance of the plugin class and invoke the attach method.
-You should put all plugin initialization logic there.
+When loading a plugin from a JAR, Chunky will create an instance of the plugin class and invoke the attach

-Demo plugins
+Demo plugins¶

 To demonstrate some features of the Plugin API, llbit created a few demo plugins.